Phoenix-Bishea/phoenix-bishea.github.io/_posts/2016-4-2-Week-Ten.md

 ---

 1. **What did you do this past week?**
-This week I completed weekly algorithms assignment and finished the third project, networking, in my game technology class.
+This week I completed my weekly algorithms assignment and finished the third project, networking, in my game technology class.
 Additionally, I created all of the issues and setup the repo and my local directory for the Darwin project.

 2. **What is in your way?**
 I haven't been able to invest a ton of time into the Darwin project because of an upcoming algorithms test and the game tech project I just finished.